scipion-em/scipion-em-locscale/README.rst

 ----------

 1. A.J.
 Jakobi, M. Wilmanns and C. Sachse, Model-based local density sharpening of cryo-EM maps, eLife 6: e27131 (2017).
-2. A. Bharadwaj and A.J.
+2. A.Bharadwaj and A.J.
 Jakobi, Electron scattering properties and their use in cryo-EM map sharpening, Faraday Discussions D2FD00078D (2022)